Repeating Partial Tidal Encounters of Sun-like Stars Leading to their Complete Disruption: Constraining Preflares of TDEs Using Archival Data

-Here we show examples of two ZTF TDEs to illustrate the difficulties in constraining pre-flares with archival ZTF forced-photometry data \citep{ZTF_FP_2019}.
+Here, we show examples of two ZTF TDEs to illustrate the difficulties in constraining preflares with archival ZTF forced-photometry data \citep{ZTF_FP_2019}.
 ZTF20acqoiyt is a bright TDE in ZTF's bright transient survey \citep{BTS_2020}, whereas ZTF21abxngcz is one of the most distant ($z=0.2860$) and luminous ($L\simeq10^{45}\,\mathrm{erg\,s^{-1}}$) objects in the sample of \citet{Yao_2023}.
-Given that ZTF21abxngcz is over 5 times more distant than ZTF20acqoiyt, it is 1.2\,mag fainter in $g$ at peak, despite its high luminosity.
-While the historical non-detections at the position of ZTF20acqoiyt are sufficiently deep to rule out a pre-flare that is 30\% (typical from our simulations) or 10\% (AT\,2020vdq-like) as bright as the primary flare in the past 2.4\,yr, for ZTF21abxngcz, an AT\,2020vdq-like pre-flare could only be marginally ruled out.
-Seasonal observing gaps and variation in the detection limit (non-ideal airmass, weather, or the Moon) add additional difficulties in ruling out pre-flare existence.
-The sensitivity of Rubin/LSST is of particular importance in searching for these faint pre-flares.
+Given that ZTF21abxngcz is over five times more distant than ZTF20acqoiyt, it is 1.2\,mag fainter in $g$ at the peak, despite its high luminosity.
+While the historical nondetections at the position of ZTF20acqoiyt are sufficiently deep to rule out a preflare that is 30\% (typical from our simulations) or 10\% (AT\,2020vdq-like) as bright as the primary flare in the past 2.4\,yr, for ZTF21abxngcz, an AT\,2020vdq-like preflare could only be marginally ruled out.
+Seasonal observing gaps and variations in the detection limit (nonideal airmass, weather, or the Moon) add additional difficulties in ruling out preflare existence.
+The sensitivity of Rubin/LSST is of particular importance in searching for these faint preflares.

 \end{CJK*}